Updated: June 19, 2020

 The Creatine I use is shown in the photo below.

-By taking creatine as a supplement, it adds this benefit to your workout.
+By taking creatine as a supplement, it adds energy to your workout.
 Please note, that it may take up to six months before you notice the benefit.

 During my workout, I consume BCAA – Branch Chain Amino Acids.
 They provide joint protection, hydration, and most importantly, will provide your body the necessary nutrients to assist in recovery after the workout.
 The nutrients provided by BCAA assist the muscles in recovering and growing.
 The whole idea of weight lifting is to break down the muscle.
 As they recover, they rebuild and grow larger.